If you want to learn how to write screenplays in any genre, you’ve got to be reading movie scripts from animated movies.

 This is in contrast to TV pilot scripts, which are typically written by an individual (or writing team) in a much shorter period of time.

-This isn’t a list of the “Best Animated Scripts Ever,” though there are some wonderful scripts included, but rather a group of scripts that showcase different aspects of writing that I think are valuable.
-That said, here are eight animation movie scripts that you should read.
+This isn’t a list of the “Best Animated Scripts Ever,” though there are some wonderful scripts included, but rather a group of 8 animation movie scripts that showcase different aspects of writing that I think are valuable.

 Learn more about how the Up script was developed with co-writers and co-directors Bob Peterson and Pete Docter.
 In these video interviews, Pete Docter shares details about how he developed the script and the craft of screenwriting.